TLDR

 Password Protection

-A common way scammers get access to your information or break into your online accounts is by guessing your password.
-Many of us like to use simple, easy to remember passwords such as the word “password” or the digits “1234”.
+A common way scammers gain access to your information or break into your online accounts is by guessing your password.
+Many of us like to use simple, easy-to-remember passwords such as the word “password” or the digits “1234.”

 What you can do: